Rental Property Cash Flow Analysis

 This spreadsheet is for people who are thinking about purchasing rental property for the purpose of cash flow and leverage.
 It is a fairly basic worksheet for doing a rental property valuation, including calculation of net operating income, capitalization rate, cash flow, and cash on cash return.

 This worksheet is not going to teach you how to be a good real estate investor.
 It is just a simple tool to help you put into practice some techniques for property valuation and cash flow analysis.
 Disclaimer: I am not a professional real estate investor.
-I created this spreadsheet based on some experience as a landlord, but mostly from what I have read.
+I created this spreadsheet based on experience as a landlord and from various references.

 The calculations for doing a rental property valuation and cash flow analysis are not very complex.
 This Excel spreadsheet makes things even more simple by providing a convenient way to calculate and compare results.

 Edit the cells with the light blue background.
 Always double-check calculations because you don't want to make an important financial decision only to find out later that you had accidentally overwritten or messed up one of the formulas.